ritazhousmile/aikidsfun/TECHNIQUES.md

 Each service is configured with appropriate volumes for data persistence and proper networking for interconnectivity.

+## Deployment Considerations

+For production deployment, the application is configured to:
+- Use S3 storage for user uploads
+- Precompile assets for improved performance
+- Configure environment-specific settings through ENV variables

-### Best Practices Implemented
+## Best Practices Implemented

 - **Separation of Concerns**: Clear distinction between frontend and backend code
 - **RESTful Design**: Structured API endpoints following REST principles
 - **Responsive Design**: Mobile-first approach with Foundation framework
 - **Asset Management**: Proper handling of static assets and user uploads
 - **Environment-Specific Configuration**: Different settings for development and production